About

 Biography

 Dr Amin graduated from medical school at Southampton in 2007 and completed his foundation programme training within Wessex.
 He undertook an NIHR Academic Clinical Fellowship between 2009-2012, following which he was awarded an Alzheimer’s Research UK Clinical Research Fellowship.
-His PhD project explored the role of inflammation in Dementia with Lewy bodies and Alzheimer’s disease, using both patient cohorts and post-mortem human brain tissue.
+His PhD project explored the role of inflammation in dementia with Lewy bodies and Alzheimer’s disease, using patient cohorts and post-mortem human brain tissue.
 Dr Amin joined the specialist medical register for Old Age Psychiatry after completing his higher clinical training in 2018.